 1. Bitcoin Era Scam Disclaimer

-The company has a whole section on its homepage that addresses the question ‘is Bitcoin Era a scam.’
+On the bitcoin era website, the company has a whole section that addresses the question ‘is Bitcoin Era a scam.’
 Fair enough.

 Unfortunately, the link loops you to the top of the page you’re already on — seems odd, right?